thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 4. Make a plot and manually modify at least three aspects of its theme (i.e. do not use one of the build in complete themes such as `theme_classic()`, rather, manually modify components of the theme using `theme()`).
 This means that inside your `theme()` command, there should be three arguments separated by commas.

 5. Identify a relationship between two variables in the dataset.
 Create a plot that is optimized (see note) to highlight the features of this relationship.
 Write a short caption that describes the plot *and* the trend you've identified and highlighted.
 Note: I realize that the word "optimize" is not clearly defined here.
 That's ok!
 You are the judge of what is optimized and what is not.
 Use your caption to make a case for *why* your plot is optimized. *Defend* your ideas with argument!

+6. Watch [this video](https://www.youtube.com/watch?v=LFDbqw2xPbQ) on bar plots.
+Add a section to the end of the R Markdown document you made for Part 2 that describes the problem outlined in the video and one potential solution to the problem.

 ## {-}